Manikandan0714/ACCIDENTAL-ALERT-SYSTEM/README.md

 4️⃣ GSM/WiFi module sends alert message to emergency contacts 📩 5️⃣ (Optional) Logs data to IoT dashboard for tracking 📊

-📊 Applications
+## 📊 Applications
-🏍️ Motorcycle accident detection
+- 🏍️ Motorcycle accident detection
-🚗 Vehicle emergency alert system
+- 🚗 Vehicle emergency alert system
-⛑️ Faster response in road accidents
+- ⛑️ Faster response in road accidents
-🏥 Integration with emergency medical services
+- 🏥 Integration with emergency medical services

+---

-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome! 🎉
-If you’d like to improve this project, feel free to fork the repo, make enhancements, and create a pull request.
+If you’d like to improve this project, feel free to **fork the repo**, make enhancements, and create a **pull request**.

+---

-📜 License
+## 📜 License
-📌 This project is licensed under the MIT License – free to use, modify, and distribute.
+📌 This project is licensed under the **MIT License** – free to use, modify, and distribute.

+---

-###💡 Future Enhancements
+## 💡 Future Enhancements
-📡 Cloud IoT dashboard for live tracking
+- 📡 Cloud IoT dashboard for live tracking
-📱 Mobile app integration (Android/iOS)
+- 📱 Mobile app integration (Android/iOS)
-🤖 AI accident prediction system
+- 🤖 AI accident prediction system
-🚓 Direct police & hospital alert systems
+- 🚓 Direct police & hospital alert systems